huggingface/hub-docs/docs/hub/datasets-gated.md

 ## Manage gated datasets as an organization (Enterprise Hub)

-For [Enterprise Hub](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers, you can gate all the repos in a Gating Group collection, enabling **a single access requests** for all datasets (and/or models) in it.
+[Enterprise Hub](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers can create a Gating Group Collection to grant (or reject) access to all the models and datasets in a collection at once.

-More information about Gating Group collections can be found in [our doc](https://huggingface.co/docs/hub/en/enterprise-hub-gating-group-collections).
+More information about Gating Group Collections can be found in [our dedicated doc](https://huggingface.co/docs/hub/en/enterprise-hub-gating-group-collections).

 ## Access gated datasets as a user